 Unless you have a Russian Oil Baron or a Middle-Eastern Prince in your Coaching Team, few clubs have the resources to pay for a full tour.
-Here is some help for getting the funds in!
+Here is our fun Guide to getting the Funds in.

 This is the fun and rewarding part of the organisation process.
 After a lot of hard work, the entire party will be able to enjoy the tour all that much more knowing the effort that has gone into the fundraising.